zolex/vom/README.md

 ![Laravel](https://img.shields.io/badge/laravel-%23FF2D20.svg?style=for-the-badge&logo=laravel&logoColor=white)

-The Versatile Object Mapper - or in short VOM - is a PHP library to transform any data structure into strictly typed models, by simply adding PHP attributes to existing classes.
+The Versatile Object Mapper - or in short VOM - is a PHP library to transform any data structure into strictly typed models, by simply adding PHP attributes to model classes.

 - [Installation](#installation)
 - [Quickstart](#quickstart)